ruggeri/tech-notes/randos/gear-shifting.md

 Of course, even if torque were nondecreasing in RPM, you still will need to upshift when you reach redline.
 Otherwise, you cannot increase your speed further without running the engine past redline.
 The redline is limiting your top speed in a given gear.
-This is why you must upshift.
+This is why you _must_ upshift.
+You would expect a decrease in acceleration every time you upshift.

 Engine torque is typically _not_ monotonically increasing.
 The torque will peak somewhere below redline, and then decrease until redline.